MrSonOfaBit/minotaur-dungeon/README.md

 - User Login (run in terminal json-server --watch db.json to start db)
 - Achievements to collect and save
-- Settings
+- Game Settings
 - Random generated map and items
-- Fight System
+- Fight System against Minotaur
 - Minotaur AI
 - Items to collect and use
-- Ingame Shop
+- In game Shop
+- Character Inventory
 - 3 different levels